Awards top

 · The successful candidates will have a strong academic record and be making good progress in their graduate research program, as demonstrated by academic records and their CV, a letter of recommendation from their supervisor and other measures of scholarship.

-· For WBC years only (including 2024), only applicants who have received an acceptance of an oral presentation from WBC will be considered for this award.
+· For WBC years only (including 2024), only applicants who have received an acceptance of a presentation from WBC will be considered for this award, with preference given to oral presentations.
 Proof of acceptance and a copy of the accepted abstract must be provided as part of the application.

 Application Procedure